Does Kombucha Expire?

 NO, it has not gone bad, the flavor notes might have changed a bit, becoming more acidic or vinegary as I’ve already stated, but it’s still fine to drink.
 If you like the flavor.

 My first suggestion is to open it slowly because bottled kombucha can explode from the buildup of carbonatation.
 Cover the bottle with a towel and slowly open it over the kitchen sink.

 Next, just taste it.
 If you don’t like the taste, then throw it out, but I doubt it will hurt you.
 If anything, it will be a little tart and vinegary due to the continuing fermentation process.
-Even though cold temperatures slow the fermentation process down almost to a standstill, is still does continue at a slow rate.
+Even though cold temperatures slow the fermentation process down almost to a standstill, it still does continue at a slow rate.

-Furthermore, all food manufacturers are required to put a “sell by date,” “use by date” or “best before date” on the packaging, but you can still drink it.
+Furthermore, all food manufacturers are required to put a “sell-by-date,” “use-by-date” or “best-before-date” on the packaging, but you can still drink it.

 Such a date just means that this is when you will get the best flavor and quality.

 After that date has passed the taste, smell, texture, and look of the drink may be different, but that does not mean that it has spoiled.

 As long as it has been unaffected by harmful bacteria, it should last for some time, just like pickles and vinegar.

 However, if you have health issues that are triggered by acid or bacteria, it is advisable to toss it out to avoid allergic reactions, infections, or a really nasty upset stomach.